rsyncOSX/RsyncUIdocs/content/post/Restore.md

 title =  "Restore data"
 tags = ["restore"]
 categories = ["synchronize"]
-description = "You might want to restore som data?" lastmod = "2021-03-18"
+lastmod = "2021-03-18"
 +++
 Restore either files or complete synchronized files is easy in RsyncUI.
 A restore has to be executed to a **temporary restore path**.
 This is to secure not destroying any original data.
 A restore session might be as follows.